 Related: 7 Foods to Eat for Stress Relief

-Even if you go to a workout class or do core work a few times every week (which if you do, kudos!), staying sedentary for the majority of the day (hello, desk jobs and long commutes) can prevent belly fat from budging.
+Even if you go to a workout class or do core work a few times every week (which if you do, kudos!), staying sedentary for the majority of the day (hello, desk jobs and long commutes) can prevent visceral fat from budging.
 "Every time you move up the stairs rather than up the elevator, or walk around the block instead of staying on the couch, you keep muscles a little more toned," she explains.
 Take every opportunity to move as much as possible!

-4. Don't Forget to Sleep
+4. Don't forget to sleep

 "An unhealthy gut cannot absorb nutrients and remove waste efficiently.
 Highly processed foods, preservatives, artificial coloring and flavoring, chemicals and sugars destroy the normal flora of the gut.
 When that happens, the belly becomes bloated and distended," she explains.
-So, you'll want to eat whole foods as much as possible and avoid most packaged, processed foods to keep your belly trim.
-Plus, try eating probiotics and prebiotics to improve gut health.
-Probiotics include Greek yogurt or skyr, kimchi, kombucha, saurkraut and sourdough, while prebiotics include artichokes, apples, asparagus, garlic and bananas.
+Beyond bloating, a weakened gut can cause inflammation throughout the body, which can make it hard to lose weight in general.
+To help fuel a healthy gut and beat inflammation, you'll want to eat whole foods as much as possible and keep foods high in added sugars, saturated fats and sodium to a minimum to help decrease visceral fat.
+Not to say you can never enjoy things like ice cream or chips!
+Just focus on those healthy whole foods more often.

 And while some is okay, added sugar has made it's way into so many foods that we eat daily.
 Think cereal, granola bars, bread, beverages and more.
 Too much added sugar puts pressure on the liver, where it's unable to process sugar completely and turns that sugar into fat.
 "Various studies have found that large amounts of fructose can increase belly and liver fat.
 A quick solution for our sweet tooth would be to eat fruit low in sugar such as blackberries, strawberries, honeydews and peaches or consider some low-carb dessert recipes," Djordjevic says.

 Sweetening that cup of java with artificial sugar can backfire.
-"Artificial sweeteners can disturb the gut's delicate microbiome and confuse your brain—it thinks its getting something sweet because of the taste, but the calories don't come—and this actually prompts insulin secretion and therefore belly fat storage, perhaps even more forcefully than sugar would," says Moreno.
+"Artificial sweeteners can disturb the gut's delicate microbiome and confuse your brain—it thinks its getting something sweet because of the taste, but the calories don't come—and this actually prompts insulin secretion and therefore visceral fat storage, perhaps even more forcefully than sugar would," says Moreno.
 You're better off skipping the sweeteners all together, or even just using a teaspoon of honey, real sugar or coconut sugar if you need a bit of sugar.